This page is also availabel in: Spanish

 Dolores Olmedo Museum

 An extraordinary art collection in a pretty and pleasant setting.
 Visiting this museum is like paying a visit to former owner Dolores Olmedo in her own home.
-Mrs. Olmedo was the friend and patron of the painters Diego Rivera and Frida Kahlo for many years; she collected a large selection of their works, which are now part of the museum’s holdings.
+Mrs. Olmedo was the friend and patron of the painters Diego Rivera and Frida Kahlo for many years; she collected a large choice of their works, which are now part of the museum’s holdings.
 This collection also includes an important selection of pre-Hispanic pieces belonging to the Olmec, Zapotec and Mayan cultures.

 Most of the Olmedo collection is housed at the main building of the museum complex.
 This structure, known formerly as “The Hacienda de la Noria”, dates from the sixteenth century and was modified in the seventeenth, eighteenth and twentieth centuries.
 This generous space includes the museum, where the permanent collection is on display, as well as other temporary exhibitions from world-class local and international artists.
-The grounds of the museuminclude a beautiful, vast garden with a large variety of native Mexican plants and a large society of exotic peacocks
+The grounds of the museum include a beautiful, vast garden with a large variety of native Mexican plants and a large society of exotic peacocks

 In the museum building one can appreciate what is left of its former architecture, part of which was the small chapel of Tzomoloc, dedicated to Saint John the Evangelist.
 This chapel is now registered as a historic monument.